Maurux01/Maurux01/Readme.md

 <div>

 <h1>☕ Support me by buying a coffee  </h1>
-If you like my work, you can support me by buying a coffee:
+<h2>If you like my work, you can support me by buying a coffee </h2>

 [![Buy Me a Coffee](https://img.shields.io/badge/-Buy%20Me%20a%20Coffee-%23FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/maurofel36e)

 </div>